-In their presentation, students are expected to combine their own thoughtful analysis with facts, data, and information found in the textbook and at least three scholarly sources.
-Therefore, as in any scholarly work, students should not merely copy information from another author, but use evidence to support the contentions they have drawn from their findings and critically analyze related literature - this presentation has to be an analytical, not a summary of readings.
-This presentation must meet APA requirements of format and style.
+In their work, students are expected to combine their own thoughtful analysis with ideas and information found in a minimum of two sources other than textbook.
+Therefore, as in any scholarly writing, students should not merely copy information from another author, but use evidence to support the contentions they have drawn from their findings and critically analyze related literature - this paper has to be an analytical paper, not a summary of readings.
+The application papers must meet APA requirements of format and style.
 Students must cite the sources of all ideas, facts, and information used that are not their own, even if they have put the information into their own words.
 Failure to do so is plagiarism, even if the oversight is unintentional.

 Components % of Grade

 Organization and coherence 20%

-Evidence and support 25%
+Evidence and support 30%

-Analysis and use of course concepts 25%
+Analysis and use of course concepts 30%

-Visual design 10%

-Style, mechanics and APA(citations, 20%
+Style, mechanics and APA(citations, references, 20%

-references, formatting)
+formatting)

 TOTAL 100%

-Research Paper (30%)
+Research paper (30%)